Offering the opportunity to conduct research in a range of areas with associated training in contemporary research methods

 Professor Melanie Giles

 Attitudes and attitude change.
 The application of social cognition models to Health Psychology.
-Child and family health. tudent engagement, employability and peer mentoring.
+Child and family health; student engagement, employability and peer mentoring.

 Dr Colin Gorman

-Forensic mental health, assessment and treatment of individuals who have committed violent and sexual offences.
+Forensic mental health, assessment and treatment of victims and perpetrators of violent and sexual offences.
+Emotional empathy and emotional regulation.

 Dr James Houston